Jopinson/MechaCar_Statistical_Analysis/README.md

 Our p-value was 0.6, higher than our alpha so we reject the null hypothesis on Lot 3.

 ## Study Design: MechaCar vs Competition
+In conclusion, we were asked to create a statistical study that can quantify how the MechaCar performs against the competition!
+To do this we needed to think of what things the consumer most wants out of car.
+Things like MPG, city or highway fuel efficiency, safety ratings, make and model, maintenance cost, or horse power.
+To me, the things that would be most important to the consumer our MPG and durablity(maintenance, how long it'll last).
+Our null hypothesis would be is the slope of the linear model is 0, indicating that there is no significant linear relationship to MPG and durability.
+Our alternative hypthesis is the slope of the linear model is not 0, indicating a linear relationship between at least some of the variables.
+We would preform multiple linear regressions, as there are a lot of factors that consumers look at when purchasing a new vehicle.
+We would need to break MPG into highway and city MPG, durablity, maintenance costs, vehicle size, safety ratings, and data on types of cars bought for the last few years.